DNS EXERCISE 1 is coming to ABQ!

 NM Physical Therapy Board: approved for 12 contact hours

-Doctors of Naprapathic Medicine: approved for 12 CEUs
+Doctors of Naprapathic Medicine: pending approval for 12 CEUs

 NM Chiropractic Board: application submitted, waiting for approval for 12 CEUs